Farm Practices for Good Land Stewardship

 Where Would We Bee Without Our Pollinators?

 We hope we never find out, that’s for sure.
-In addition to the lively hives of European honeybees, expertly maintained for us by Robert Cunningham of Goldenrod Farm, our fields are home to myriad native pollinators, including many other types of bees, butterflies, moths, birds, bats, beetles and other insects.
+In addition to our hives of European honeybees, our fields are home to myriad native pollinators, including many other types of native bees, butterflies, moths, birds, bats, beetles and other insects.
 One factor that makes the Agriberry Farm fields such a haven for pollinators is the diversity of plantings, surrounded by native woodlands: the blooms start in early spring with the peaches, and don’t stop until the red raspberries are done with the first hard frost, typically in October or November.

 Filling the GAP

 In 2016 Agriberry Farm was awarded full accreditation in accordance with the USDA’s new Good Agricultural Practices program, developed to help ensure that food produced on U.S. farms is safely handled and traceable from the farm of origin all the way to the consumer.
-The farm was re-certified during the 2017 audit, and similar success is anticipated in 2018.
+The farm was re-certified during the 2017 and 2018 audits, and similar success is anticipated in 2019.

-As part of continuing efforts to improve farm practices and to ensure that we adhere to the highest possible standards for food safety, Agriberry Farm has chosen to not to re-use pulp or plastic containers during the 2018 season.
+As part of continuing efforts to improve farm practices and to ensure that we adhere to the highest possible standards for food safety, Agriberry Farm has chosen to not to re-use pulp or plastic containers.
 The farm will, however, continue to collect and re-use cardboard “flats” and other cardboard boxes of various sizes used to hold individual fruit containers throughout the harvest season.

 One of the most frequently asked questions at our markets is, “How long will you have strawberries?”
 Among farmers, strawberries are considered to be one of the most finicky fruits to grow, partially because they are so sensitive to temperature variations.
-Among customers, strawberries are considered by many area fans to be their absolute favorite of the year, and lines are never longer at our tables than when strawberries are in season.
-Everyone wants to know how long they will last, but the strawberry harvest is all but impossible to predict.
+Among customers, strawberries are considered by many area fans to be their absolute favorite of the year, and our market tables are never busier than when strawberries are in season.

 As examples of how widely the seasonal norms can vary, in 2017 we brought our first strawberries to market in late March and were still going strong deep into July.
 An unusual combination of record-mild January and February temperatures, followed by a cooler-than-usual spring made for the longest strawberry harvest in Anne and Chuck’s 30+ years of growing experience.
 In contrast, during the “Polar Vortex” season of 2015, we didn’t even begin our harvest until May, and we were done harvesting in mid-June, thanks to several days of high heat in early May that stopped the plants from blooming.